selimslab/selimslab.github.io/HOME/_STEM/social-sciences/psychology/cognitive biases.md

 We tend to do what is quick, easy, comfortable over doing the important

+We mistake the limits of our vision as the limits of the world

 Environment affects us more than we suspect

 We fear what we don’t understand